 I have also branched out to making stacks of bracelets, that can be paired with a mala to increase the impact of the crystals chosen, or worn independently.
 I like to work in threes, and find a single bracelet of each crystal selected paired with a bracelet that combines both along with a grounding stone or bead (in most cases lava stone or sandalwood) helps to bring the intention of the bracelet together, I wear my malas and stacks every day, they help me stay grounded and focused in my intention, and bringing japa meditation into my yoga and meditation practice has deepened both of these disciplines further.

-I have created a selection of different malas and stacks on my Etsy page (which you can find here) or on my store page (which you can find here) and I am also happy to put together custom pieces, which focus on the things you most want to work through or concentrate on at this point in time.
-You are more than welcome to contact me via Etsy or at email@example.com for any custom orders.
+I have already created a selection of unique malas and stacks you can see in my online store and I am also happy to put together custom pieces, which focus on the things you most want to work through or concentrate on at this point in time.
+You are more than welcome to contact me at email@example.com for any custom orders.